HackYourFuture/React/week3/lesson-plan.md

 ##### Shift overview
 To fetch the default shifts, use this api: https://gist.githubusercontent.com/benna100/5fd674171ea528d7cd1d504e9bb0ca6f/raw

-When is it we should do fetching in a react component?
+When is it we should do fetching in a React component?

 Remember loading state when fetching the default shifts.